itzg/docker-minecraft-server/minecraft-server/README.md

 ### Memory Limit

-The Java memory limit can be adjusted using the `JVM_OPTS` environment variable, where the default is the setting shown in the example (max and min at 1024 MB):
+By default the image declares a Java memory limit of 1 GB.
+That can be adjusted higher (or lower) by setting the `MAX_MEMORY` environment variable.
+For example, the following increases the memory limit to 8 GB:

-    docker run -e 'JVM_OPTS=-Xmx1024M -Xms1024M' ...
+    docker run -e MAX_MEMORY=8G ...

 ### /data ownership